barrucadu/lookwhattheshoggothdraggedin.com/posts/izirions-enchiridion.markdown

 monsters, or run out of resources.

-30 pages on **worldbuilding**, broken down into four large subsections on the town (the safe home base of the [glos:pc]), regions, factions, and dungeons.
+30 pages on **worldbuilding**, broken down into four large subsections on the town (the safe home base of the [abbr:pc "PCs"]), regions, factions, and dungeons.

 Since a party might travel through the same region in the Marches many